STARTING A MARKET: The Bare Minimum

 - Kentucky Options: Most Kentucky insurance companies should be able to generate a commercial (slip and fall) coverage for your market.
 If your market is incorporated, directors and officers insurance is also recommended.
 You might consider an insurance broker so you can shop for the best deal for either of these policies.

 Develop Market Rules and Procedures Here’s a guide from the Farmers Market Legal Toolkit to help you develop rules for market day safety, vendor eligibility & applications, vendor rules & regulations, dispute resolution and more.
-Also check out:

 Market Policies: FAQ about rules and regulations for your market from the Farmers Market Coaltion.

-- Market Rules and Regulations Examples
+Market Rules and Regulations Examples:

 British Columbia Association of Farmers Markets (BCAFM) A collection of sample documents from member markets including policies, regulations, vendor handbooks and vendor applications forms

 Revisiting or Developing your Rules and Regulations: In this webinar from James Cochran of CFA, we’ll examine how to think about your market’s organizational structure, and how it held up to the stress tests put forth by customers, weather, and vendors.
 Then, we’ll discuss when and how to implement a rule change if it is needed.